santiment/academy/src/docs/labels/owner/index.md

 ## Description

-`Owner` is a standalone label which denotes the person or company which controls a given address.
+Owner is a standalone label which denotes the person or company which controls a given address.
 Note that owner label is not a nickname.
 Owner is a broader term rather than nickname which is an owner's attribute (e.g. Vitalik Buterin might have several nicknames: 'Vitaliy', 'ETH_daddy', 'Jogn Galt', etc).

-In most cases `owner` label is connected with other labels (such as [centralized_exchange](/labels/centralized-exchange)).
+In most cases Owner label is connected with other labels (such as [centralized_exchange](/labels/centralized-exchange)).

 ## API Name